 - » Key resources and services

-The Queensland Indigenous alcohol diversion program (QIADP) is a voluntary treatment program for Indigenous people who have appeared in either the magistrates court for alcohol related offences, or the children's court for child protection matters where alcohol use plays a part.
-The program began in July 2007, and involves various Queensland (Qld) government departments and agencies, including Qld Health and Qld Corrective Services.
+The Queensland Indigenous Alcohol Diversion Program (QIADP) was a voluntary treatment program for Aboriginal and Torres Strait Islander peoples who appeared in either the magistrates court for alcohol related offences, or the children's court for child protection matters where alcohol use played a part.
+The program began in July 2007 and ran to December 2012, and involved various Queensland (Qld) government departments and agencies, including Qld Health and Qld Corrective Services.

-Participants are referred to the program through the criminal justice or the child protection systems.
-The program has two streams:
+Participants were referred to the program through the criminal justice or the child protection systems.
+The program had two streams:

 - a child safety stream

-- this stream offers alcohol treatment and support to Indigenous parents involved in the child protection system.
-The program can last for up to 20 weeks (five months)
+- this stream offered alcohol treatment and support to Indigenous parents involved in the child protection system.

 - a criminal justice stream

-- this stream offers alcohol and drug treatment to Indigenous people charged with criminal offences while they are on bail.
-The program also lasts for up to 20 weeks (five months), and operates as a bail-based diversionary program.
+- this stream offered alcohol and drug treatment to Indigenous people charged with criminal offences while they are on bail, and operated as a bail-based diversionary program.

-The program is available in Cairns, Palm Island, Townsville, Rockhampton, Woorabinda and Yarrabah.
+The program was available in Cairns, Townsville and Rockhampton.

 Abstract adapted from Legal Aid Queensland